 Since this is a really common question, I thought I’d answer it early: how did I end up working at Cemetery Dance Publications?

 In the spring of 2002, I was graduating college, getting married, and looking for a job in the Baltimore area — and I had no idea what I was going to do.
-I was graduating with a Journalism degree, but didn’t want to be a journalist.
+I was graduating with a Communication/Journalism degree from Shippensburg University, but didn’t want to be a journalist.
 (Now that’s planning!)

-But I had been doing freelance book marketing on the Internet since I was 15 years old, which had always been fun, and I had done some freelance work for Rich Chizmar the previous summer — basic marketing stuff, putting together plans to promote a few books, etc — which I liked a lot.
+But I had been doing freelance book marketing on the Internet since I was 15 years old (during the 1990s when the Internet meant AOL to most people), which had always been fun, and I had done some freelance work for Rich Chizmar the previous summer — basic marketing stuff, putting together plans to promote a few books, etc — which I liked a lot.

-I’ve always loved publishing, I’ve been fascinated by the business since I was a kid and started writing my first stories, so it made a lot of sense to me to try to land a job at Cemetery Dance — even though the company was just two employees at the time (Rich and Mindy) and Rich had never hired any outsiders before.
+I’d been fascinated by the publishing business since I was a kid writing my first stories, so it made a lot of sense (to me) that I should try to land a job at Cemetery Dance — even though the company was just two employees at the time (Rich and Mindy) and Rich had never hired anyone outside of family before.

 Instead of just emailing or calling Rich to pitch the idea, I decided I should make it blindingly obvious that I could help his company immensely so he had to say yes.